 In 1835, Lieutenant Lancaster Lupton rode through the Fort Lupton area with his First Dragoon Regiment.
 Envisioning a lively crossroads, the lieutenant returned a year later to build a trading fort.
 Business thrived until 1844, when a harsh blizzard drove Lupton to California.
 The community remained empty until enterprising traders reopened the post in 1859.

 The area has come a long way.
 Although the community wasn't officially incorporated until 1974, today its 7,000 citizens have access to a recreation center that boasts a 139-foot waterslide and local farms produce some of the freshest tomatoes statewide.
-Visit the Fort Lupton Museum, founded in 1950 when a local history buff donated a collection of arrowheads labeled and ready for display.
+Visit the For Museum Lupton, founded in 1950 when a local history buff donated a collection of arrowheads labeled and ready for display.
 Also in Fort Lupton is the Coyote Creek Golf Course, featuring wide fairways and lakes and bunkers to challenge every short-grass aficionado.